An erect or spreading shrub to 3 metres tall.

 Persoonia – named after Christiaan Hendrik Persoon (1761-1836), a South African botanist and mycologist who is most well-known for describing mushroom species.
 The genus was named in his honour by James Edward Smith (1759-1828), an English botanist and founder of the Linnean Society.

-oblongata – is derived from the Latin word oblongus meaning ‘longer than broad’, referring to the oblong leaves of the species.
+oblongata – from Latin oblongus meaning ‘longer than broad’, referring to the oblong leaves of the species.